-MBA Domains of Study
+MBA Areas of Study

 The WGU Master of Business Administration, Management and Strategy program content is based on the knowledge and skills that provide expertise in the areas of business and management.
 WGU's challenging MBA program is for individuals who already possess real-world experience and seek in-depth knowledge in management and strategy.

-Graduate-Level Business Core Domain
+Graduate-Level Business Core

 The graduate-level business engages students in an integrative, project-based approach to developing managerial competence through direct application of concepts in complex, problem-solving scenarios.
 Students demonstrate mastery in the following subject matter: leadership and organizational management, innovation, financial analysis, and products and customer relationship management.

 Focuses on understanding the legal and ethical strategies for managing the human resources in an organization by creating reports, plans, memos ad presentations that address issues of constructive discharge, business ethics in practice, performance appraisal processes, team assessment, and succession planning.